Sing a New Psalm:

 Q&A—sometimes there’s no single right answer

 We’re used to seeing the patriarchs listed as Abraham, Isaac, and Jacob, so it can be disconcerting to suddenly encounter Jacob and Joseph instead.
-We can only speculate about why the Psalmist chose to limit his reference to these two Old Testament figures, but thinking about possible reasons can open new insights into how our Christian faith relates to its Hebrew roots.
+We can only speculate about why Asaph chose to limit his reference in Psalm 77 to these two Old Testament figures, but thinking about possible reasons can open new insights into how our Christian faith relates to its Hebrew roots.

-Question 4 When calling to mind the wondrous deeds of the LORD, the Psalmist specifically mentions Jacob and Joseph.
+A: [Here’s the question for the benefit of those who don’t have access to the study book.
+Question 4 (Read Psalm 77:14–16; the instruction for Question 3 still applies).
+When calling to mind the wondrous deeds of the LORD, Asaph specifically mentions Jacob and Joseph.
 Based on previous knowledge of the Scriptures, what might explain why these particular patriarchs are named and not Abraham and Isaac?
 If necessary, refer to the book of Genesis 12:1—50:26.
-How are Jacob and Joseph associated with God’s displays of power in the Old Testament?
+Consider how Jacob and Joseph are associated with God’s displays of power in the Old Testament.]

-A: Because this is a “what do you think?” question, there’s no right or wrong answer.
-We can offer some guidance on one way to approach a question such as this.
+Because this is a “consider” question, there’s no right or wrong answer.
+We can offer some guidance on one way to approach a question such as this, however.
 A good place to start is by examining what the lives of Jacob and Joseph have in common that seems to be missing in the lives of Abraham and Isaac.
 This requires some familiarity with chapters 12–50 in the book of Genesis, a fairly large amount of biblical material.
 Readers may find the following questions helpful when considering how they respond to Question 4.
 You can learn a great deal more about the early roots of Christianity in our in-depth Catholic Bible study In the Beginning: The Book of Genesis.

 ?
 How does this match up with the No. 1 threat to Jacob’s life?